fz0101/Erlang_Gemfire_Internal_Object_Resource_Calculator_API/README.md

 ## GemFire-Resource-Hunter

-Is a tool that will spelunk memory, and other resources inside of
+Is a tool that will spelunk memory, and other resources inside of GemFire.

+You can throttle resource request to keep performance in GemFire without disruption.

 GemFire.
 This is not a unheard of concept, but there are a few wrinkles.
+First, this system

 This tool is comprised on a few mechanisims.